cpichard/USD/pxr/exec/execUsd/README.md

 The execUsd library is built on top of [exec](../exec/README.md) and [esfUsd](../esfUsd/README.md).

 The execUsd library is the primary entry point for OpenExec.
-This library provides facilities for compiling and evaluating data flow networks built from UsdStage%s.
+The API defined here, and in the [exec](../exec/README.md) library, supports:
+- Registration of computational behaviors associated with USD schemas
+- Ingesting UsdStage%s to compile data flow networks that contain nodes that embody computations
+- Requesting values for efficient, vectorized, multithreaded evaluation

+See the [OpenExec overview](docs/overview.md) for more details.